Connor-Walden/readme-generator/README - NEW.md

 6. [Questions](#questions)

 ## Installation
-download and extract zip file in releases
+download and extract, then, npm i in the directory downloaded to

 ## Usage
 node index.js